 The search field at the top of every Wavefront browser page supports both autocomplete and search.
 We support autocomplete for many searches.

-For example, in the All Dashboards browser page, searching returns a dropdown list that displays a list of items that contain the search string, such as:
+For example, in the All Dashboards page, searching for an incomplete term, returns a drop-down list that displays a list of items that contain the search string, such as:

 - metrics queried in dashboards

 - dashboard names

-You can select each item in the list individually.
-The dropdown list also contains links to searches for all tags and dashboard content containing the string.
+You can select an item from the list individually.
+The drop-down list also contains a link to the search for All items that contain the string.
 For example: